How to Set Up a Mobile Phone Plan in France

 Where to Buy a Phone in France

 You have a few options for buying a phone in France.
 Depending on the plan, you may be able to purchase a phone through your mobile phone service provider, either online or at one of their retail boutiques.
-You can also buy a phone in a large retail chain (such as Carrefour or Auchan), or a retailer that specialises in electronics (FNAC, Darty, The Phone Shop, Darty).
+You can also buy a phone in a large retail chain (such as Carrefour or Auchan), or a retailer that specialises in electronics (FNAC, Darty, Boulanger...).
 La Poste Mobile also sells mobile phones.

-Some online retailers offer second hand phones (téléphone d'occasion), which is one option for paying less for a mobile phone in France.
-For greater security (and to avoid the risk of purchasing a stolen phone) we recommend buying a second hand phone through a professional retailer, rather than on an online marketplace (such as leboncoin.fr).
+Some online retailers offer second-hand phones (téléphone d'occasion), which is a good option to pay less for a mobile phone in France.
+For greater security (and to avoid the risk of purchasing a stolen phone) we recommend buying a second-hand phone through a professional retailer, rather than on an online marketplace (such as leboncoin.fr).

 Choosing a Mobile Phone Plan in France